-Emergency lights are important if your building is suddenly without lighting.
-It helps keep staff calm and ensures your building is evacuated safely so it’s important it’s tested regularly.
+Emergency lights are important if your building suddenly experiencing power outage.
+It helps keep staff calm and assists in evacuating your building safely so it’s important it’s tested regularly.

 What is the purpose of emergency lighting?